 In 2018 Ezer Leyoldos

-We employ a team of trained Family Support Workers – Orthodox women who have brought up families of their own and are able to pass along the skills and techniques they have acquired.
+We employ a team of trained Family Facilitators – Orthodox women who have brought up families of their own and are able to pass along the skills and techniques they have acquired.
 They provide practical and emotional support to families who are experiencing mental health issues, physical illness, disability of either parent, or children with challenging behaviour or disabilities.They are also able to act as advocates for families who cannot access relevant organisations in the wider community due to language and cultural barriers.The support is hands-on, intensive and offered within the home environment.
 All support workers receive supervision resulting in a professional and well-coordinated service.

 Ezer Leyoldos is commissioned by the London Boroughs of Hackney and Haringey to provide services to vulnerable children and families in the community.
 We work closely in conjunction with Children’s Centres and statutory services.
 Cases are reviewed regularly and closely monitored by the Local Authority.
 A high level of support, funded solely by voluntary contributions, is also provided to vulnerable families who might not meet local authority thresholds.